-InIn times of uncertainty, people managers need to communicate, communicate, communicate.
+In times of uncertainty, people managers need to communicate, communicate, communicate.
 You need to share information, answer questions, admit what you don't know, and be transparent.
 This can be uncomfortable, and can be overlooked when you are being pulled in a number of different directions.
 But let's be clear, when there is a lack of information, false information often fills the void.
 Get ready to communicate by building agreed upon structures for sharing information.
-The worksheets in the resources section of this guide can help.
 Check-out this great manager guide from Gartner for using multiple communication methods.
 You will also find the quick-guide on page 15.